Let’s make Devolution a win-win for growth and nature

 (The Devolution Consultation is now closed)

-As the proposals take shape, we will continue to engage with councils and the Government to ensure that nature-positive growth and nature recovery are at the heart of a devolution deal for Norfolk and Suffolk.
+As the proposals take shape, we will continue to engage with councils and the Government to ensure that nature-positive growth and nature recovery are at the heart of a devolution deal in Norfolk and Suffolk.

 We’ll need your help too – when the time comes, we’ll let you know.